-Because there are several factors that go into what organizers charge, there is no one simple answer.
-Charges vary depending on factors such as:
+There are several factors that go into what professional organizers charge for their home organizing services, there is not one simple answer.

 - an organizer’s experience